 St. John’s Wort is a plant.
 It is used in teas, creams and ointments, and dietary supplements.
 These supplements come in the form of tablets, capsules, and liquid extracts.
-The supplement is used for a variety of health conditions.
-This includes kidney and lung problems, sleep issues, menopause, attention-deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder, wound care, and depression.
-It’s most common use is for depression.
+The supplements are used for a variety of health conditions.
+These include kidney and lung problems, sleep issues, menopause, attention-deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder, wound care, and depression.
+Its most common use is for depression.
 St. John’s Wort does not require a prescription.

 Path to improved well being

 Dietary supplements can affect how your body processes prescription and over-the-counter medicine.
 There has been extensive research done on its success.
 There are mixed reviews.
 However, we do know that it negatively interacts with a long list of medicines.
 It can be dangerous.
 In some cases, it can be deadly.
 Talk to your doctor before taking St. John’s wort.

 St. John’s wort reacts with many different types of medicines.
 These medicines include:

 - Cyclosporine (medicine used in organ transplants)